baens/blog.baens.net/content/posts/postgres-vault-gcp-setup.md

 wait
 ```

+One thing I want to point out is the TTLs of these users.
+These are just for demonstration purposes.
+In production, these roles should last a few days and then have to be renewed after a few weeks.
+This is just to allow testing locally if the credential rotation works.

 # Migrations

-Now that you have all of these fancy temporary roles to play with, the next big hurdle to cross in Postgres land is the playing of roles when creating tables.
-Because the admin role is temporary we have to take extra pre-caution to permissions.
-By default (at least in Postgres 9.6) what ever role creates the table is what is assigned to that table.
-That can create problems down the road because of our temporary role assignment.
-To mitigate that, what ever is doing our migrations needs to run this command:
+Now that you have all of these fancy temporary roles to play with, let's investigate migrations.
+We need to pay extra close attention to this in Postgres.
+When a table, or any other object in the database for that matter, is created.
+The owner of that object is the role of that created it.
+Now that we have a temporary role that we are creating those objects, we need to pay attention to where the ownership of the objects ends up.
+What's nice about this is Postgres actually has a very clean way of cleaning this up.
+It actually looks like this:

 ```sql
 REASSIGN OWNED BY current_user TO "cloudsqlsuperuser";